 - 1. Check computer power supply - 2.
 Ensure all wires are connected to the proper locations.
-See step 7. - 3.
+See step 7-9. - 3.
 Ensure ground connections are correct - 4.
-Ensure +5V DC is available at Pin 3 on the RF Modulator - 5.
+Ensure +5V DC is available - 5.
 Ensure correct values are used for resistors - 6.
 Ensure transistor is connected properly.
 "E" marking on the board should be where the emitter connection is made - 7.
-Ensure is working without the modification by reconnect the resistor in the RF modulator and test that you can see a picture on a TV
+Ensure that the unit is working without the modification by reconnect the resistor (or wire) in the RF modulator and test that you can see a picture on a TV